We are committed to

 To ensure the best care possible for our long-term care and assisted living residents and to ensure regulatory compliance, a pharmacist will review admission documents and medication lists for every resident that is admitted to one of these facility types.
 Pharmacists will complete medication reconciliation to ensure that the facility medication list matches what the resident was on previously per hospital or home records.
 On these reviews, we look for medication “red flags” such as abnormal doses, drug interactions, and renal dosing.
 We will also make recommendations regarding monitoring and administration instructions to ensure that the best outcomes for our residents are met.

-Corum collaborates with Pathways Hospice and Palliative Care to provide daily chart reviews for hospice patients.
+In addition to supplying medications for hospice patients, Corum also provides hospice medication reviews.
 These reviews encompass all new admissions and all medication changes.
 When reviewing medications for hospice patients, our pharmacists help optimize medication safety and efficacy, recommend deprescribing when appropriate, and ultimately consider the comfort of the patient.
-Several of our pharmacists are currently working towards obtaining a hospice and palliative care certification to further enhance this service.
+Several of our pharmacists have obtained a hospice and palliative care certification, offering specialized knowledge in this area.

 Post-fall Medication Reviews

 To optimize patient safety, Corum pharmacists perform medication reviews on patients who have unfortunately had a fall.
 The pharmacist will evaluate the patient’s current medications and the circumstances of the incident, and will note any medications that could potentially have contributed to the fall due to their adverse event profile.
 Medication therapy changes will be recommended to the physician as appropriate.